V6 Mainnet Node Instructions

 Step 1 - Create a total of 4 wallets

-You must create a total of 4 wallets for the following step.
+You must create a total of 4 wallets for the first step.

 1

-Hot wallet for non admin node operations Example: Metamask wallet
+Hot wallets for non admin node operations Example: Metamask

 2